 Most of us have heard our parents or grandparents talk about good tasting, old fashioned tomatoes that came right from the farm field, bursting with flavor.
-Heirloom tomatoes have a charming history and many have been handed down through the generations.
+Heirloom tomatoes have a charming history, as many have been handed down through families for generations.
 Many experts and enthusiasts categorize heirloom tomatoes into several categories.
-First are the family heirloom varieties whose seeds have been handed down through the generations.
+First are the family heirloom varieties whose seeds have been saved and passed down through families and friends.
 Another category includes more commercial varieties of open pollinated types that have been in existence for at least 50 years.
 Next are those varieties which have been bred by crossing two heirloom types and stabilizing to create a new "modern heirloom" variety.
 Many of these fabulous and showy varieties are gaining popularity..
 Last but not least are the interesting tomatoes that crop up in the field due to cross-pollination or mutation.
 However they came about, heirloom tomatoes have stood the test of time and enjoy a wildly popular following among gardeners, chefs and foodies everywhere.

 Heirloom tomato varieties come in wonderful colors, shapes and sizes.
 Often comparable to fine wine, each variety has its own unique flavor profile; complex, earthy, sweet, vibrant, spicy, smoky and even tropical.
 One of the most endearing traits of the heirloom tomato is the unique shapes of the fruit; ranging from round to fluted shapes; lemon shapes, oblong globes, heart shapes, and flattened fruits.
 Several of the “peach” varieties have a fuzzy, peach-like skin with delectable sweet fruit.
 Others have brightly colored flesh in contrast to their skin color.
 No two varieties are the same, and often there is wide variation in fruit from the same plant.